9 recipes to celebrate the return of “The Great British Baking Show”

 8) Digestive Biscuits

 Are they cookies or crackers?
 However you classify them, these gently sweet, wheat-y biscuits were developed in the latter part of the 19th century to help Britons increase their fiber intake.
-They're made with white whole wheat flour; use these round cutters to stamp them out any size you’d like.
+They're made with golden whole wheat flour; use these round cutters to stamp them out any size you’d like.

 Sourdough Crumpets Photography and food styling by Liz Neily